Photo by Jeffrey Beall via Wikimedia Commons

 But did Tebow’s prayers on the field upset the NFL — the league itself?

-Ryan Fournier, a leading supporter of President Donald Trump, made that claim this week in a tweet to nearly 1 million followers.
+But was prayer on the field ever banned by the NFL?
+In 2020, Ryan Fournier, a leading supporter of then President Donald Trump, made that claim in a tweet to nearly 1 million followers.

 “I’m old enough to remember when Tim Tebow kneeled for God on the field,” said the Twitter post by Fournier, founder and co-chairman of Students for Trump.
 “And the NFL got upset because that wasn’t the place for ‘divisive’ displays of one’s beliefs.”